svrooij/Xiaomi-Scooter-Motion-Control/README.md

 * Artikel 35a Reglement verkeersregels en verkeerstekens 1990 (RVV 1990)

 # Confirmation of legality
 "(...)
-However, we take the view that a two-wheeled vehicle, which is propelled by its own muscle power and which clearly belongs on the bicycle path, should fall into the category of bicycle. (...)
+However, we take the view that a two-wheeled vehicle, which is propelled by muscle power and which clearly belongs on the bicycle path, should fall into the category of bicycle. (...)
 Due to the nature of the support, these scooters therefore also fall into the category of 'bicycle with pedal assistance' and do not have to be admitted separately as special mopeds.
 You are allowed to drive on public roads at a maximum speed of 25 km/h."

 THE MINISTER OF INFRASTRUCTURE AND WATER MANAGEMENT,